|Given Name(s)||Evelyn & Philip James|

 According to an 1891 census document, at the time she was living at 84 Shirland Road, Paddington, London, England.
 Her age is listed as being 28 and she was single.
 Her occupation was being an actress.

-Philip James was in the 74th Squadron of the Royal Canadian Air Force.
+Philip James was in the 74th Squadron of the Royal Air Force in Canada.
 He is remembered at the Arras Flying Services Memorial at the Faubourg-d’Amiens Cemetery in Arras, France.
 His death was reported on August 15, 1918.
 According to Canadian war records, his date of birth was February 26, 1896, though this may be off by one year because his birth was registered in the first quarter of 1897.
-He was married to Claire Paley (b.
-1896 Sussex; d.
-1962 London) of Tonbridge, Kent.
-They were married in Tonbridge in the fourth quarter of 1917, probably just before he shipped out.
+He was married to Claire Gertrude Paley (b.
+1876, Kensington; d.
+1962, London), who was 20 years his senior.
+They were married in Tonbridge, Kent, on November 22, 1917, presumably just before he shipped out.
 Her nickname for him was “Poet”.
 Claire never remarried.
-His nickname was “Poet”.
+Perhaps she was his school teacher.

 Do you have any information about this person that you would like to share?